JaipalGoswami/ecommerceProject/README.md

 # ecommerceProject
-building an ecommerce website using html and css for learning
+building an ecommerce website using html css and javascript for learning